GovindKurapati/Health-readiness-app/README.md

-# Health Readiness AI
+# Bandaid Maps

-Health Readiness AI is a real-time, AI-powered healthcare navigation tool that assesses your emergency preparedness wherever you are.
+Bandaid Maps is a real-time, AI-powered healthcare navigation tool that assesses your emergency preparedness wherever you are.
 Using Melissa location data, Gemini AI, and real-time location analysis, it calculates a personalized Health Readiness Score (0-100) and generates a custom emergency action plan.

 ---